egeloen/IvoryGoogleMapBundle/Resources/doc/usage/map.md

 #### By configuration file

 By default, the bundle doesn't need any configuration.
-Most of the service have a default configuration which allow you to use the given objects like they are.
+Most of the service have a default configuration which allows you to use the given objects like they are.
 The ``ivory_google_map.map`` service is it.
 The configuration describes below is this default configuration.

 ```